Course Content and Outcome Guide for COMM 105

 - Special Fee:

 Course DescriptionEmphasizes understanding and appreciation of listening as an integral part of the communication process.
 Investigates and applies current research in listening theory.
 Analyzes and provides practice in the appropriateness and application of the major types of listening in academic, business, media and interpersonal contexts.
+Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Audit available.

 Addendum to Course Description